-Lynnda Tenpenny, President: Is a graduate of the University of Tennessee and has retired from KUB as Director of Customer Service.
+Lynnda Tenpenny, Past President: Is a graduate of the University of Tennessee and has retired from KUB as Director of Customer Service.
 She has always done art and found her sweet spot with colorful nature inspired mixed media and collage.
 Lynnda's work utilizes layers of acrylic paint and painted papers; people can often read various meanings in her work as they view the art through multiple layers.
 Lynnda is in regional galleries and several local public collections.
 She has been a member since 2006 is also a member of the Art Market Gallery (a juried artists' co-op).
-Lynnda has won a several1st place awards in regional exhibits and shows her work in various area art shows.
+Lynnda has won a several 1st place awards in regional exhibits and shows her work in various area art shows.

-Jim Gentry, Assistant to Standards Chair: Native of mid-state TN and currently a resident of Fountain City.
+Jim Gentry, Standards Co-Chair: Native of mid-state TN and currently a resident of Fountain City.
 Jim has 25 plus years in arts education/administration/management.
 He received degrees from MTSU and Peabody College.
 Currently, his primary media focus is fiber: knotted and related techniques.
 Jim was an original member of Foothills Craft Guild and later moved out of state.
 He juried and became a member again in 2002.
 Jim is a member of Southern Highland Craft Guild, the National Basketry Organization, the Great Smoky Mountains Association and Fountain City Art Center.

-Aleex Conner, Marketing Director: Founded Marketing Dimensions in 1998 and specializes in the development of comprehensive marketing strategies to assist clients in new customer acquisition and business growth.
+Aleex Conner, Marketing Director Founded Marketing Dimensions in 1998 and specializes in the development of comprehensive marketing strategies to assist clients in new customer acquisition and business growth.
 Aleex graduated with honors from the University of Tennessee in Knoxville, and she has over 30 years of experience in marketing.
 Her areas of expertise include public relations, community promotions, media relations, publication development, media buying, advertising programs, and innovation/creativity.
 She is also active in a variety of business and community organizations that include the Knoxville Area Chamber Partnership, Business Network International, Knoxville Association of Women Executives, Farragut Chamber of Commerce, Foothills Craft Guild, Arts and Culture Alliance, Knoxville Museum of Art, and the Fountain City Art Center.

-Dorothy Smith, Show Director: Is President of Smith Marketing which she founded in 1988.
+Dorothy Smith, Show Director Is President of Smith Marketing which she founded in 1988.
 The full service marketing firm specializes in public relations, advertising and event marketing.
 A native Knoxvillian, she majored in Communications at the University of Tennessee and has a variety of marketing experience.
 Smith was Executive Director of Main Street Knoxville, Marketing Director at Aztex Convenience Stores, and Public Relations Director of United American Bank.
 Active in the community, she is the chair of the Dogwood Arts Annual Diva Lunch, former co-chair of the Dogwood Arts Festival, past president of the Knoxville Advertising Federation, and past president of the Knoxville American Marketing Association.
 The annual Christmas in the City festival was founded by Smith in 1978.
 She is a firm believer in giving back to the community.

 Jane Sharp, Bookkeeper: Jane is originally from Clarksville, TN.
 She moved to Knoxville to attend UT, where she earned a degree in business administration in 1978.
 After graduation Jane moved to Nashville where she owned and operated a needlecraft shop.
 The shop thrived due to the counted cross stitch and children's hand smocking craze during the early 80s.
 In 1983 Jane married her husband Bailey and moved back to his hometown of Knoxville.
 Jane and Bailey have three daughters now 22, 24, and 26, and Jane worked part-time as the business manager of the Flower Market in Bearden from 1985-1998.
 Currently Jane is an accountant for Corporate Quarters while moonlighting as the FCG bookkeeper.
 Jane tells us she misses working with the public in retail and is so happy to get a yearly retail fix at the Foothills Fine Craft Fair every November.